Warhammer 40,000: Eternal Crusade: End of the game

 One June 10, 2021, the developers announced the upcoming permanent shutdown of the game servers, scheduled for September 10, 2021.

+Post Server Close

+There are attempts at bringing the game back to life privately being made as several private projects but as of August 2023 the game remains mostly unplayable and the official servers are down.

 Reception

 Warhammer 40,000: Eternal Crusade received "mixed or average" reviews according to review aggregator Metacritic.